-Widely recognized as one of the top culinary destinations in the world, New Orleans can be a wonderland for foodies, including those with restricted diets.
-Vegans fear not; while there are a handful of vegan-only eateries here, you can also find a truly memorable vegan dining experience at a wide variety of establishments, from French Quarter po-boy joints to Garden District landmarks.
+Widely recognized as one of the top culinary destinations in the world, New Orleans is a wonderland for foodies, including those with restricted diets.
+Vegans fear not; while there are several vegan-only eateries here, you can also find a truly memorable vegan dining experience at a wide variety of restaurants.
 We’ve listed a few of our favorite spots below, but note that many New Orleans restaurants will do their best to accommodate vegans - especially with a little advance notice.

 As of this writing, every menu item at these places is vegan.